surgems/ec-events/content/collections/family-rides/waltzer.md

         content:
           -
             type: text
             text: 'Is it a funfair if the Waltzers aren''t there?
 Just scream if you want to go faster and spin till you drop, so hold on tight.
-A firm fair favourite, everyone loves the Waltzers.
-Sit back and tuck in your head as the operators spin you round and round. '
+A firm fair favourite, everyone loves the Waltzers. '
           -
-        type: paragraph
-        content:
-          -
-            type: hard_break
-          -
-            type: text
-            text: 'We''d suggest giving it a minute before jumping off, you''ll definitely be seeing stars! ' -
             type: hard_break
           -